krking1512/Capstone/README.md

 ---
 ## Modeling
-To model the problem of predicting which tweets were sarcastic vs not sarcastic, I explored multiple classification models with either TfidfVectorizer or CountVectorizer both Natural Language Processors from Scikit-learn's feature extraction package.
-I found that TfidfVectorizer often produced more accurate results than CountVectorizer.
-In the table below are the names of models cooresponding to rows in the model_df dataframe generated during the model fitting process.
+To model the problem of predicting which Tweets were sarcastic versus not sarcastic, I explored multiple classification models with either TfidfVectorizer or CountVectorizer both Natural Language Processors from Scikit-learn's feature extraction package.
+I found that TfidfVectorizer often produced better results than CountVectorizer.
+In the table below are the names of models corresponding to rows in the model_df dataframe generated during the model fitting process.
 As models are generated, scores and parameters are saved to a row to persist the information.
 Some model and transformer combinations were run with different parameter sets, but the optimal model produced by the search chose the same parameter options and produced the same scores.

-For this project, I wanted to optimize the accuracy score, and the f1 score which balances false positives and false negatives.
+For this project, I wanted to optimize the accuracy score, and the f1 score which balances precision and recall scores.
 Both the Support Vector Classifier Models and Multinomial Naive-Bayes models performed well in both target metrics and were used to generate predictions in the application.
 Overall 56.7% of the dataset included in the model has been scored negative for sarcasm, so the baseline against which I'm measuring Accuracy is 56.7%.
 Every model I ran beat this score, with the two chosen models at 69.1 and 70.5% accuracy.

 In each model only the text data of each tweet was considered, in future versions of this project I would be interested in exploring additional tweet features which were either unavailable for the second dataset, or not yet included due to limited scope.
-Although sentiment analysis was included in the initial analysis, it has not yet been incorporated into the machine learning models.
+Although sentiment analysis was included in the initial analysis, it has not yet been incorporated into my machine learning models.

+I saved the Support Vector Classifier and the Multinomial Naive Bayes to use in the application.

 |Model|Score|f1 Score|AUC Score|Specificity (%)|Sensitivity(%)|Misclassification Rate(%)|Accuracy (%)
 |---|---|---|---|---|---|---|---|